jkuncheria/kitchen-template-landing-page/SEO_AUDIT_REPORT.md

 ## ⚠️ **H1/H2 STRUCTURE** - NEEDS MINOR FIX

 ### Current H1 Structure:
-- **Home:** "Atlanta's Premier Refinishing Specialists" ✓ (includes location keyword)
+- **Home:** "Fairfield's Premier Refinishing Specialists" ✓ (includes location keyword)
 - **Services:** "Our Services" ⚠️ (could be more keyword-rich)
 - **About:** "About Us" ⚠️ (could be more keyword-rich)
 - **Contact:** ❌ **MISSING H1** - Only has H2 "Let's Talk About Your Project"
-- **Warranty:** "Surface Pro Refinishing" + "Limited 5-Year Warranty – Bathtub Refinishing" ✓
+- **Warranty:** "Fairfield Kitchen Cabinets" + "Limited 5-Year Warranty – Bathtub Refinishing" ✓
-- **Care Tips:** "Surface Pro Refinishing" + "Care & Maintenance Instructions for Your Newly Re-Glazed Tub" ✓
+- **Care Tips:** "Fairfield Kitchen Cabinets" + "Care & Maintenance Instructions for Your Newly Re-Glazed Tub" ✓
 - **Marietta:** "Service Areas" ⚠️ (could be more keyword-rich)

 ### H2 Structure: